ysmiles/restaurant/README.md

 }
 ```

-## Webpack HTTP server
+### Webpack HTTP server (come with create-react-app) with proxy

-When we are developping, we can use
+When we are developing, we can use

 ```sh
 npm install